MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely-security-compliance.md

 ## Next step

-Continue with [Step 4](empower-people-to-work-remotely-manage-endpoints.md) to manage your devices, PCs, and other endpoints
+Continue with [Step 4](empower-people-to-work-remotely-manage-endpoints.md) to manage your devices, PCs, and other endpoints.